pixelfed/pixelfed/README.md

 ## Requirements
  - PHP >= 7.1.3 (7.2+ recommended for stable version)
- - MySQL, Postgres (MariaDB and sqlite are not supported yet)
+ - MySQL, Postgres (MySQL >= 5.7, MariaDB and sqlite are not supported yet)
  - Redis
  - Composer
  - GD or ImageMagick